 - Team rosters may only have 15 active players.
 If a team runs out of available players on their roster before the end of a game, a manager or coach may physically replace that player in the lineup and play.

 - If no coaches or managers are available, the team may continue play with fewer than 9 players at their own risk.
 They may play the field with fewer than 9 players.
-When the empty lineup slot comes to bat it will be an automatic out.
+When the empty lineup slot comes to bat, it will be an automatic out.

 - Yes, the pitching rule essentially eliminates the pitcher from the game.
 Everyone who pitches also has to be able to hit and play the field.
 This added variable not only increases offense (since position players aren't as skilled at pitching, which gives hitters a substantial advantage), but requires that players be defensively versatile, since they will likely need to play multiple positions aside from the mound during the game.
-Every batter will need to be able to throw the ball over the plate, but probably won't be able to do much more than that without risking injury.
+Every batter will need to be able to throw the ball over the plate, but they probably won't be able to do much more than that without risking injury.
 This will likely reduce strikeouts and lead to more balls in play.

-- The rule forcing every lineup slot to pitch a different inning compels teams to involve the entire team in the process of pitching, rather than leaning on a one dimensional pure pitcher to blow hitters away at the expense of their offense.
-Sure, a team could load their lineup with power pitchers... at the severe expense of their offense.
-Likewise, a team could just decide to load up on mashers and pay no mind to pitching or defense... but good luck getting out of innings without some ability to throw a strike over the plate and get guys out.
+- The rule forcing every lineup slot to pitch a different inning compels teams to involve the entire team in the process of pitching, rather than leaning on a one-dimensional pure pitcher to blow hitters away at the expense of their offense.
+Sure, a team could load their lineup with power pitchers . . . at the severe expense of their offense.
+Likewise, a team could just decide to load up on mashers and pay no mind to pitching or defense, but good luck getting out of innings without some ability to throw a strike over the plate and get guys out.

 - The run-per-unused-slot rule puts a serious penalty on any team that just ignores this rule.
-Perhaps in a blowout a team can decide in the later innings to ignore the rule and take the penalty, and that's their prerogative.
-But in most games the cost of ignoring the rule becomes a potential disaster.
+Perhaps in a blowout, a team can decide in the later innings to ignore the rule and take the penalty, and that's their prerogative.
+But in most games, the cost of ignoring the rule becomes a potential disaster.
 And, of course, if you try to pitch the same guy in consecutive innings, he's ejected!

-- The rule prohibiting players from pitching in consecutive innings prevents you from using a pure pitcher anyway and just hiding him in LF for a couple pitches every inning.
+- The rule prohibiting players from pitching in consecutive innings prevents you from using a pure pitcher anyway and just hiding him in LF for a couple of pitches every inning.
 You are forced to use your other position players to pitch.
 For example, you can't just move a pure pitcher Chris Sale to left field for a pitch, then move him back to the mound.
 He'd have to play entire innings in the field.
-And, for those innings, even if you employed another pitcher... now you have two poor-hitting pitchers in the lineup, since you can't use a Designated Hitter.
-Plus, you still have to send the other 7 lineup slots to the mound and all have to be able to pitch.
+And, for those innings, even if you employed another pitcher, now you have two poor-hitting pitchers in the lineup, since you can't use a Designated Hitter.
+Plus, you still have to send the other 7 lineup slots to the mound, and all have to be able to pitch.

 - The roster size limit also makes stashing pitchers fairly impractical.
 After nine starters, you only have six available reserves.
 Perhaps you stash a couple pitching specialists for the later innings as firemen or closers.
 Or maybe many of your reserves are defensive specialists who can slide in for guys playing out of position or for guys who can't field much at all.
 Or maybe a little bit of both.
-But forget about a pitching rotation and an eight man bullpen with these rules.
+But forget about a pitching rotation and an eight-man bullpen with these rules.
 You only get six bench spots of any kind, so deploy them well.

 - It ends up being a hassle to try stashing a pure pitcher and circumventing these rules.
 They're designed to make you use your position players as pitchers, downplay the use of nasty stuff to shut down opponents, and play up your ability to hit and field.

-Rule: Mandatory Pitching Screens
+2. Safety: Mandatory Pitching Screens